fadalid/SQLchallenge-DannysDiner/README.md

 	</summary>
 </details>

+---
-4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+*4. What is the most purchased item on the menu and how many times was it purchased by all customers?*
 <details>
   <summary>
   	SQL Query
   </summary>

 ```SQL
 WITH most_purchased_item AS
 	(
 	SELECT menu.product_id, menu.product_name, COUNT(sales.product_id) AS item_sales